jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 output_tokens = [vocab[i] for i in output_ids] # "heroes" "wear" "capes"
 ```

-This process of predicting a future value (regression), and adding it back into the input (auto) is why you might see a GPT described as **autoregressive**.
+This process of predicting a future value (regression), and adding it back into the input (auto), is why you might see a GPT described as **autoregressive**.

 #### Sampling
 We can introduce some **stochasticity** (randomness) to our generations by sampling from the probability distribution instead of being greedy: